HweyTH/ml-coding-challenge/README.md

-# ml-coding-challenge
+# Machine Learning Coding Challenge
-The task is to use the provided data to build a classifier related to this data set, likely to predict which city a student is referring to in their response.
+The task is to use the provided data to build a classifier related to this data set, likely to predict which city a UTM student is referring to in their responses.

 # Group Members Info
 TBA